 - The Company is producing e rickshaw.

-- Company plans to produce the e-vehicles from its six manufacturing units spread across the country.
+- The company plans to produce the e-vehicles from its six manufacturing units spread across the country.

-- It also plans to open 4 more manufacturing units by end of first quarter of 2018.
+- It also plans to open 4 more manufacturing units by the end of the first quarter of 2018.

 7) JBM Auto

 - JBM formed a joint venture with Polish firm Solaris Bus & Coach S.A. to manufacture electric buses in India.